Balticconnector: Estonia

-Estonia's president, Alar Karis, demanded answers on how the incident could have taken place, stating, "We know that the cause is not nature, but probably human activity.
+Three days after the damage, Estonia's president, Alar Karis, demanded answers on how the incident could have taken place, stating, "We know that the cause is not nature, but probably human activity.
 Who, why and how?
 Negligence or intent?
 These questions have yet to be answered."
+The Estonian prime minister, Kaja Kallas, could later state that she had reason to believe that all three cases of damage in the Baltic Sea were related to each other, which later investigation supports.
+However, the Prime Minister also added that not rushing to premature conclusions was important, and adding that there currently was no risk to the gas supply for Estonia.